 But some prosecutors insist on bringing formal charges and forcing the matter to play out in court no matter what criminal lawyers do to dissuade them.

 Investigated for a crime in Nevada?
 Do not speak any police officers.
-Call our law firm.
+Call our law firm to discuss creating an attorney-client relationship.

 Also learn about criminal statutes of limitations in Nevada.